 Choose something light or go for the big home-style breakfast at Cracker Barrel, one exit north of the hotel on Interstate 95, before your 30-minute drive to Sylvan Heights Bird Park.
-Roll down the window and enjoy the mild weather, which sweetens the air with the scent of pine and adds hues of green to the passing fields, where farmers grow the most cotton in the state.
+Roll down the window and enjoy the mild weather, which sweetens the air with the scent of pine and adds hues of green to the passing fields, where farmers grow the most cotton in our state.

-Sylvan Heights is outside Scotland Neck, the only place in the state where you park in the middle of Main Street.
+Sylvan Heights is outside Scotland Neck, the only place in our state where you park in the middle of Main Street.
 Its 2,000 birds, including some of the planet’s rarest, make it North America’s largest bird park.
 Paths take you through recreations of each species’ native habitat, which frames the birds’ bright plumage for pretty pictures.
-You’ll snap plenty of close-ups at the Landing Zone, where holding a feeding stick brings small friendly birds to your hand.
+You’ll snap plenty of close-ups at the Landing Zone, where holding a feeding stick brings small, friendly birds to your hand.